-And finally - insurance companies will have different conditions regarding claims – but most of them will require evidence of careful tenant selection, bond & rent collection, and complete & thorough property inspections.
+And finally - insurance companies will have different conditions regarding claims – but most of them will require evidence of careful tenant selection, bond and rent collection, and thorough property inspections.

-Which is another reason why using a property management service like Point Property gives you as the property owner greater peace of mind.
+Using a property management service like Point Property gives you as the property owner, greater peace of mind.
 All of your tenant applications, referrals and property inspections are meticulously recorded by your Point Property Manager should a claim ever be needed.
 It’s another way we help you to protect your investment.

 Invest, grow and manage your property with Intelligence.
 We're here to help.